-However, no feasible mitigation measures are available to reduce impacts at the Hesperian Boulevard/Thornally Drive intersection, and the East 14th Street/Fairmont Drive intersection because such intersections are within Caltrans control and the City cannot guarantee implementation of mitigations.
-Therefore, impacts at these intersections would be significant and unavoidable.
+However, no feasible mitigation measures are available to reduce impacts at the Hesperian Boulevard/Thornally Drive intersection, and the East 14th Street/Fairmont Drive intersection because

 Development facilitated by the Specific Plan would increase traffic on Alameda CTC Congestion Management Program (CMP) freeways and arterial segments under cumulative (year 2040) conditions.
 No significant impacts would occur at CMP freeway segments.
 However, four arterial segments would exceed one or more CMP Thresholds, and there are no feasible improvements that could be implemented within the available right-of-way that would reduce the impacts.
 Therefore, impacts at these segments would be significant and unavoidable.